Prag8855/aab/content/guides/website-compliance-germany.md

 ## Creative Commons images

 If you use images with a Creative Commons licence, make sure you properly attribute the author.
 In Germany, using the wrong attribution format can be a costly mistake.
-[We to pay several hundred euros in lawyer fees](/guides/abmahnung-creative-commons) for making that mistake.
+[I had to pay hundreds of euros in lawyer fees](https://nicolasbouliane.com/blog/abmahnung-creative-commons) for making that mistake.

 Here are the basic guidelines about using Creative Commons images on your website: